 "Pivot" is such a fashionable term these days.
 Have you heard somebody talking about pivoting this week?
 Me, too.
-"Pivot" is getting a little over-exposed.
-"Pivot" is poised to overtake "Fail" as the fashionable Silicon Valley right of passage.
+But not only is "Pivot" is getting a little over-exposed - it's poised to overtake "Fail" as the fashionable new Silicon Valley rite of passage.
 And it would appear I'm not the only one who's been thinking this.

 The strange thing is, "pivot" isn't necessarily all about failure.
 Reading a couple popular books and hearing people talk about it, I've come across two slightly different meanings for pivot.

-Definition #2: A more extreme form of the adage "no plan survives first contact with the enemy," you got the entire thing wrong and you need to change 80%+ of your product, maybe retaining one aspect of the original, maybe not -- fortunately your customer feedback showed you a new path.
+The second definition: A more extreme form of the adage "no plan survives first contact with the enemy," you got the entire thing wrong and you need to change more than 80% of your product, maybe retaining one aspect of the original, maybe not - fortunately your customer feedback showed you a new path.

-Definition #1 means you're just adjusting to the market.
+Definition one means you're just adjusting to the market.

-Definition #2 means you boned the product badly and are trying to salvage something from the company, rather than just shutting down.
+Definition two means you boned the product badly and are trying to salvage something from the company, rather than just shutting down.

 If you make the... let's call it the "big pivot," you get to fail and succeed all at the same time.
 You don't have to start that second (or third) company, finally get it right and then talk about what went wrong.
 That's a whole lot of Valley cred you can build up in one fell swoop, if you pivot correctly.
 And I could see how that might be attractive when you win big.

 Of course, when thing get trendy, they also get blown out of proportion.
 A good example of this is Business Insider trying to say that Sony's consumer electronic market is all a pivot.
 No, that's an ongoing line expansion.
 Did Sony forsake TVs to make computers?
 No, they did not.
 People try too hard to fit square pegs in round holes for the sake of being fashion.